abridged/collabland-dev/help-docs/key-features/bot-subscription.md

 Check out our Premium bot offerings and review the feature comparisons for Collab.Land communities in the included images.
 Each premium tier provides unique features like Discord PRO miniapps, more frequent balance checks, AND/OR conditions, customization, and more.

-All tiers include our robust network of blockchains (35+ L1s + L2s and counting!), 25+ wallets, Delegate and OpenSea verification, and the most token types of any community-building tool.
+All tiers include our robust network of blockchains (40+ L1s + L2s and counting!), 30+ wallets, Delegate and OpenSea verification, and the most token types of any community-building tool.
+For a complete list of supported blockchains and wallets, please visit our [Supported Blockchains and Wallets](/help-docs/key-features/supported-blockchains-wallets) page.

 Subscribe directly from the [Collab.Land Command Center](https://cc.collab.land).